 For over 160 years Macalester Plymouth has been a bold and faithful spiritual community, seeking to grow in love of God and neighbor.
 Our ministries both within and beyond the church are driven by our commitments to authentic worship, open-minded faith, surprising hospitality, a connecting spirit, compassionate community, prophetic witness for justice and sustainable stewardship.
 Your contributions support music for children, our work as a sanctuary church for immigrants, service trips for youth, lively worship for all ages, groups that care for creation and welcome refugees, and the transformation of lives through community.
 Giving is a spiritual practice, an invitation to grow, not an obligation.

 Please use the information below to make a contribution and thank you for your generous support.
+Click here for more information on planned giving options.

 Questions?
 Contact the church office at email@example.com or call (651) 698-8871.